Bergren1/Lab6/README.md

 Below is a percentile map of Bigfoot sightings in the United States.
 ![](https://user-images.githubusercontent.com/42807663/49198073-81cdf000-f35f-11e8-917c-b317d4a6076d.png)

-As an added bonus, here is a Co-Location map of both DogMan and Bigfoot sightings
+As an added bonus, here is a Co-Location map of both DogMan and Bigfoot sightings.
+I had never heard of Dogman before this excercise, but I obviously couldn't pass up an opportunity to use the data provided to me.
+Could they be in league?
 ![](https://user-images.githubusercontent.com/42807663/49199257-d6c03500-f364-11e8-9791-138a9778c756.png)